Public Charge Explained

 It does apply to:

-• Lawful Permanent Residents who leave the U.S. for more than 6 months and seek to re-enter the U.S.
+• Lawful Permanent Residents who leave the U.S. for 6 months or more at one time and seek to re-enter the U.S.

 What are the changes to the Public Charge Rule?